elecfreaks/learn-en/pico-ed-kit/pico-ed-starter-kit/case03-trimpot.md

 ```

-4. The loop converts the value of the Trimpot to the Y coordinate of the LED in the 17th column of the LED screen on the [Pico:ed](https://www.elecfreaks.com/elecfreaks-pico-ed-v2.html), and scrolls to the left in turn.
+4.The loop converts the value of the Trimpot to the Y coordinate of the LED in the 17th column of the LED screen on the [Pico:ed](https://www.elecfreaks.com/elecfreaks-pico-ed-v2.html), and scrolls to the left in turn.
 ```python
 while True:
     data[16] = int(poten.value / 7000)